 I have a long-standing interest in the development of party organisation, changes in electoral culture, the interactions between the local and national dimensions of electoral politics, and legislative attempts to tackle electoral corruption.
 More recently I have begun working on parliamentary speech-making and the reporting of parliamentary proceedings.

-I am a member of the project board for the Vote 100 project which will be marking the 100th anniversary of partial female enfranchisement in 2018.
+I am a member of the project board for the Vote 100 project which organised a major exhibition in Westminster Hall to mark the 100th anniversary of partial female enfranchisement in 2018.